andrewgreenhill/ag-portfolio/README.md

 # Andrew Greenhill's Portfolio

-This repo is _in progress_.
-It will contain a summary of Andrew's projects, and other details including a Contact form, Skills list, "About" page, and social media links.
+This repo shows a summary of my projects, and other details including a Contact form, Skills list, "About" page, and social media links.

-**Repo set up**
+**Notes re the repo set up**

 - npm install